Outdoor Access Code

 Please keep your dog on a lead around livestock and during the bird nesting season (April, May and June) when many waders and moorland birds are particularly sensitive to disturbance.

 Please take care not to disturb sheep and cattle during the lambing and calving seasons (March, April, September and October).
-Young cattle and bulls may be encountered which at times can be curious and approach you, however it is unusual for them to prevent any threat.
+Young cattle and bulls may be encountered which at times can be curious and approach you, however it is unusual for them to present any threat.
+Do not walk between any cows and calves.
 If you believe the animals may be aggressive take the shortest route out of the field and let go of any dog.

 It is essential to reduce deer numbers by shooting to prevent damage to woodlands and farmland and keep numbers in balance with their habitat.
 Roe deer stalking mainly takes place in woodland areas in the evening and early morning particularly during May, June and July.
 Limited red deer stalking also takes place during October and November on certain hill areas, particularly in the Ladder Hills.